apcurran/full-stack-REST-API/README.md

 * Express-Validator used for validation on server side

 * Populate DB mini-program written to pre-populate the db with fake data, using the Faker npm package

+* Implemented Redis as a caching layer for /homes/:homeId route, as a proof of concept for this feature to be added in a production site